-The boating season may be coming to an end, but it’s important not to forget about your boat’s maintenance needs before storing it away for the winter.
+The summer boating season may come to an end, but it’s important not to forget your boat maintenance needs before storing it away for the winter.
 Fall is the perfect time to prepare your boat for the long, cold months ahead, and by following a few key steps, you can ensure that your vessel is ready to hit the water again come spring.

 It’s important to perform regular maintenance on your boat throughout the year, but the fall is the ideal time to do a deep clean and winterize your vessel.
 This will help prevent damage from occurring over the winter months, when the boat is not in use.

 By performing maintenance in the fall, you will be able to start the next boating season with a clean and well-maintained boat, rather than having to spend the first few months of the season catching up on repairs.

 It’s important to thoroughly clean your boat before storing it for the winter to prevent damage from occurring over the long, cold months.
 This includes washing the hull to remove algae and other debris from the hull, as well as washing the boat’s cover and upholstery.

 To remove algae and other debris from the hull, use a specialty cleaner specifically designed for boat hulls.
 These cleaners are effective at removing algae and other growths, and they are safe for use on gel coat and other boat surfaces.

 To keep the interior of the boat in good condition, make sure to protect the upholstery from mildew.

 This can be done by using a mildew-resistant cover, or by cleaning the upholstery with a mildew-fighting solution.
 Additionally, make sure to check the interior of the boat for any signs of leaks, and repair any leaks before storing the boat for the winter.